-Join us aboard the 33′ Elisabeth Rose with Captain Jim Parker or, with Captain Robertson aboard our new vessel, the 28′ Kandi Leigh.
+Join us aboard the BRAND NEW 33′ Susan Jane with Captain Jim Parker or, with Captain Robertson aboard our vessel, the 32′ Kandi Leigh.
 Unlike the big whale watch boats, we offer a 6 person maximum trip so you won’t be packed on with hundreds of other passengers.
 This enables our passengers to have the comfort and freedom of a more personalized cruise with Captain Parker or Captain Robertson.
-You may view Humpback, Finback and Minke whales closer than you ever imagined.
+You may view Humpback, Finback and Minke whales.
 Also during the trip we will usually run to Petit Manan Island where Maine’s second tallest Lighthouse (Petit Manan Light) is in function.
-You might also be able to view Puffins, Sea Ducks, Terns and other nesting seabirds at this Wildlife Refuge.
+At Petit Manan you will get an up close and personal view of the Atlantic Puffin!
+Other wildlife viewings may include Sea Ducks, Terns, seals, porpoise, and more!

 - Whale Watch is 4-5 hours, advanced reservation required.

 - $360 boat minimum for whale watch to go out.